How to Grow a Wedding Business in a Competitive Market: Navigating the Landscape of the UK Wedding Planning Industry

 To help my clients achieve their dream of a sustainable wedding, I focus on three main areas:

-• Sustainable materials: From invitations made of recycled paper to biodegradable confetti and reusable décor items like glass vases or wooden signs, I make sure to source products that have minimal impact on the environment.
+Sustainable materials: From invitations made from recycled paper to biodegradable confetti and reusable décor items, such as glass vases and wooden signs, I ensure that I source products with minimal environmental impact.

-• Supporting local businesses: By partnering with local vendors who share our commitment to sustainability, we are able to provide fresh produce and other services that reduce transportation emissions while supporting the community.
+Supporting local businesses: By partnering with local vendors who share our commitment to sustainability, we can provide fresh produce and other services that reduce transportation emissions while supporting the local community.

 As our society becomes increasingly aware of environmental issues, it is essential for us as wedding planners to adapt our practices accordingly.